Neural Networks Enhancement with Logical Knowledge: Evaluation of the model

 Table~\ref{inductive_results} shows the results of \kenn\ on the inductive version of the training.

-Notice that, although the final results are calculated as the mean of ten runs, there are still some fluctuations and for this reason it is not possible to perfectly replicate the results obtained by~\cite{RNM} for the NN.
-For this reason, in the table below the NN has two columns, one with the results reported in~\cite{RNM}, another with the results obtained our my experiments.
+Notice that, although the final results are calculated as the mean of multiple runs, there are still some fluctuations and it is not possible to perfectly replicate the results obtained by~\citep{RNM} for the NN.
+For this reason, in the results table the NN has two columns, one with the results reported in~\citep{RNM}, another with the results obtained in our experiments.
 Since the results of the NN are slightly different in these two cases, the considered metric is the improvement over the base NN.